wirepas/wm-provisioning/README.md

 ## Introduction

-This is the reference implemantation of the Wirepas provisioning server.
+This is the reference implementation of the Wirepas provisioning server.
 It provides an example of the server side of Wirepas Provisioning Protocol.
 It must be used with the _provisioning_joining_node_ application of the SDK.
 Please refer to the provisioning reference manual for further information.